Holmen logo blue Holmen logo white

 The wood raw material used at Holmen Board and Paper is fully traceable from the origin of the harvest to forwarding, transport, and delivery to our industry.
 In our production, we assign the incoming reference number to the paper tambours and reels made from the incoming material, thereby also connecting the reference number to the order that will be delivered.

 We submit our own due diligence statement to the EU Information system, which automatically gives us new reference and verification numbers.
-These numbers will be sent to you as part of the normal delivery documentation, in print or pdf, and as an .csv file which you can import directly into a system of your choice.
-You will need to keep track of these numbers to refer to the origin of your own products.
+These numbers will be sent to you as part of the delivery documentation, as an EDI integration or a .csv file which you can import directly into a system of your choice.

 EUDR traceable paper reel at Holmen Hallsta mill